Drumming in Addiction Recovery as a Therapy

 It found that those who regularly participated, not only showed promising improvements to their overall wellbeing, but that these improvements were more importantly - lasting.

-The unity, mindfulness, and relaxation that drumming circles promote is healthful for anyone to enjoy, not just those of us in addiction recovery.
+The unity, mindfulness and relaxation that drumming circles promote are healthful for anyone to enjoy, not just those of us in addiction recovery.

 Drumming for a stronger addiction recovery

 Drumming with others naturally raises your vibration and energy levels as your body and brain respond to the beat of the drums.